Nici grew up with a fascination for animals and science, and always knew it was something she wanted to pursue.

 Post phD, Nici began to consult organisations in regard to research design, social surveys, and data analysis.
 She have worked with a range or local and international companies and organisations on a wide array of projects across environmental and social science topics.

-Nici started teaching undergraduate courses during her phD and has a passion for higher education.
-She continues to teach undergraduate and post-graduate students here at the ANU.
+She started teaching undergraduate courses during her phD and has a passion for higher education.
+Nici continues to teach undergraduate and post-graduate students here at the ANU, and supervises research students.